Enhancing LLMs' Clinical Reasoning with Real-World Data from a Nationwide Sepsis Registry: Results

 Overall, intensivists showed a significant preference for \mname's responses ($p<0.0001$).
 Notably, they reported a substantial logical improvement in the Appropriateness of Initial Empirical Therapy task, which judges the appropriateness of the initial antibiotic selection.
 In the case shown in Figure \ref{fig:initemp}, the patient was diagnosed with COVID-19, and initial antibiotic selection was beta-lactams.
 Phi-4 evaluated this therapy as inappropriate, citing that SARS-CoV-2 is a virus and that beta-lactams lack efficacy against viral infections.
-In contrast, \mname considered the therapy appropriate, noting that empirical antibiotics are commonly administered in patients with suspected sepsis, not only before the underlying etiology is confirmed but also after a confirmed diagnosis of COVID-19, to account for the risk of concurrent bacterial infections\cite{alhazzani2020surviving}.
-Collectively, these findings indicate that our method enhances clinical reasoning in in-domain scenarios.
+In contrast, \mname considered the therapy appropriate, noting that empirical antibiotics are commonly administered in patients with suspected sepsis, not only before the underlying etiology is confirmed but also after a confirmed diagnosis of COVID-19, to account for the risk of concurrent bacterial infections \citep{alhazzani2020surviving}.
+Collectively, these findings indicate the efficacy of training on real-world clinical data in in-domain scenarios.